fastlane/fastlane/fastlane/docs/Actions.md

 reset_git_repo(force: true) # If you don't care about warnings and are absolutely sure that you want to discard all changes.
 This will reset the repo even if you have valuable uncommitted changes, so use with care! reset_git_repo(skip_clean: true) # If you want 'git clean' to be skipped, thus NOT deleting untracked files like '.env'.
 Optional, defaults to false.

-# You can also specify a list of files that should be resetted.
+# You can also specify a list of files that should be reset.
 reset_git_repo(
   force: true,
   files: [